Skip to content

 )

-# Build the IOD Modules model from the DOM
+# --- Step 2: Build the IOD Module List model from the DOM ---

 iodmodules_model = self.iod_factory.build_model(